osmandapp/web/main/docs/user/plugins/trip-recording.md

 - **Profile-specific settings**.
 Each profile in the app can have its own unique Trip Recording settings.
 This allows you to precisely customize the recording behavior based on your activity, such as driving, cycling, or even Nordic walking, which might require different configurations.
 - **Customize recording parameters**.
 The recording settings can vary depending on how you move.
 For example, driving long distances might call for a lower recording frequency, while hiking or walking could benefit from more frequent updates.
 - **Precise location data**.
-To make sure your recordings are smooth and usable later, you may tweak how location points are captured.
+To ensure that your recordings are smooth and usable for future use, you can customize the way you capture location points.
 This could include adjusting the recording frequency, the format of your data (like the number of points per distance unit), or spacing between recorded points.
 - **Global settings**.
 Trip Recording settings are configured per profile, which you can manage in the app’s global [settings](../personal/global-settings.md).
-Before you customize the Trip Recording plugin, first select the profile you want to configure from the [profiles](../personal/profiles.md) section.
+Before you customize the Trip Recording plugin, select the profile you want to configure from the [profiles](../personal/profiles.md) section.
 From there, navigate to the profile’s settings to access the Trip Recording options.

 <Tabs groupId="operating-systems">